visiontrail/LanguageLearning/English/Vocabulary-Building/Animal-Hard.md

 ### Tree Frog / 树蛙
 "This is a tree frog!
 Tree frogs are small and green.
 They jump from leaf to leaf!"

-### Giraffe / 长颈鹿
-"This is a giraffe!
-Giraffes have long necks and long legs.
-They can reach the tallest trees!"

 ### Sloth / 树懒
 "This is a sloth!
 Sloths move very slowly and sleep a lot in the trees."

 ### Tapir / 貘
 "This is a tapir!
 Tapirs have short trunks and love to swim.
 They live in rainforests!"

-### Bat / 蝙蝠
-"This is a bat!
-Bats sleep during the day and fly at night.
-They use their ears to find bugs!"

 ### Aye-aye / 指猴
 "This is an aye-aye!
 Aye-ayes have big eyes and long fingers.
 They live in trees and come out at night!"